El Paso, TX

 Chai is available here, and they have a fruit flavored iced tea that I like.
 They give one free refill on the chai, and I am not sure about the sweet tea.

-The price and quality of the buffet are good enough that I probably would question the desirability of ordering from the menu instead, although if you go for Sunday lunch (and I think any day at lunch time) the buffet is the only option.
+The price and quality of the buffet are good enough that I probably would question the desirability of ordering from the menu instead, although if you go for Sunday lunch (and I think any day at lunch time) the buffet is the only option (Note: this information is from 2019, and I am not sure of the buffet’s status in 2021).

-In my two trips to the restaurant there has been very little variation in the buffet items served.
-The photo shows some of the items I tried on a Sunday buffet.
-At another buffet they added tadka dal and they had black lentils instead of the dal makhni, but other items were the same including the korma, channa masala, rice, naan, etc.
+In my two trips for the buffet there has been very little variation in the items served.
+The above photo shows some of the items I tried on a Sunday buffet.
+At another buffet they added tadka dal and they had black lentils instead of the dal makhni, but other items were the same including the korma, chana masala, rice, naan, etc.

 Thus I really should not write a description of individual items because they seem to change from one visit to another.
 With a buffet you can sample different items and than get more of the ones you like, so I think this system works pretty well.
 Overall I liked the food but I was disappointed that only one or two of them were spicy enough for my taste (my sample was mostly of the vegetarian items).
 I do like the selection of vegetarian items that they offer (the number of choices is about equal to the meat items).